OpenWaterFoundation/owf-app-infomapper-ng/infomapper/README.md

 ## Updating Angular ##

-Ever since the Infomapper and SNODAS started relying on the @OpenWaterFoundation/common library, updating the version of Angular has had a few steps added on to it.
+Ever since the InfoMapper and SNODAS started relying on the @OpenWaterFoundation/common library, updating the version of Angular has had a few steps added on to it.
 Updating from Angular 11 to 13 had it's share of growing pains and issues.
 The following will help pave the way to a quicker update in the future:

-* **Do not** update the Angular app (Infomapper, SNODAS) version first.
+* **Do not** update the Angular app (InfoMapper, SNODAS) version first.
 The common library dependencies need to be updated first, so there are no conflicts when updating the app's dependencies.
-  * For example, updating the Infomapper from Angular 11 to 12 will be in conflict with the common library.
+  * For example, updating the InfoMapper from Angular 11 to 12 will be in conflict with the common library.
 The library expect Angular 11, but 12 is now being used.
 Updating the library to the desired version, testing it, and resolving any issues first, allows the new library (package) version to be created and used by the app.
 The app can